-- Math 20-1 or Math 20-2 or Pure Math 20 or Applied Math 20, AND - English Language Arts 30-1 or English Language Arts 30-2, AND. - Biology 30 or Science 30 - All applicants must demonstrate English Language Proficiency prior to admission, including students educated in Canada. - Students must be 18 years old by January 1 (second semester of the PCP program). - Proof of completion of an Emergency Medical Responder (EMR) certificate by April 30.
+- Math 20-1 or Math 20-2 or Pure Math 20 or Applied Math 20, AND, - English Language Arts 30-1 or English Language Arts 30-2, AND, - Biology 30 or Science 30 - All applicants must demonstrate English Language Proficiency prior to admission, including students educated in Canada. - Students must be 18 years old by January 1 (second semester of the PCP program). - Proof of completion of an Emergency Medical Responder (EMR) certificate or a medical sciences-related diploma or degree or equivalent